-The cartes-de-visite in oval mounts and negative prints of Tasmanian prisoners taken as police identification photographs, many of which survive as originals, duplicates and copies in public collections, some bearing numbers from 1 to more than 300 on recto or verso, and correctly attributed in the modern era to photographer Thomas J. Nevin in 1977, were registered at the Mayor’s Court, Municipal Police Office, located at the Hobart Town Hall, and at the Supreme Court adjacent to the Hobart Town Gaol when professional photographer Thomas Nevin (with brother Constable John Nevin’s assistance) was contracted on commission as police photographer from the early 1870s to the 1880s.
+The cartes-de-visite in oval mounts and negative prints of Tasmanian prisoners taken as police identification photographs, many of which survive as originals, duplicates and copies in public collections, some bearing numbers from 1 to more than 300 on recto or verso, and correctly attributed historically and in the modern era to commercial photographer and government contractor Thomas J. Nevin in 1977, were registered at the Mayor’s Court, Municipal Police Office, located at the Hobart Town Hall, and at the Supreme Court adjacent to the Hobart Town Gaol when Thomas Nevin, with his brother Constable John Nevin’s assistance, was contracted on commission as police photographer from the early 1870s to the mid 1880s.

 An examination of the criminal history of the individual prisoners whose photographs survive indicates that each photograph was selected, even salvaged by archivists because each man had been committed and sentenced at the Tasmanian Supreme Court for a lengthy term.
-If sentenced at the Supreme Court in Launceston for longer than 3 months, he was transferred to the Hobart Gaol where he was bathed, shaved, photographed and isolated for one month in silence after being received, along with those already sentenced in criminal sittings of the Hobart Supreme Court .
-The Mercury July 8, 1882 described these past practices in detail:
+If sentenced at the Supreme Court in Launceston for longer than 3 months, he was transferred to the Hobart Gaol where he was bathed, shaved, photographed and isolated for one month in silence after being received, along with those already sentenced in criminal sittings of the Hobart Supreme Court.
+The Hobart Mercury of July 8, 1882 described these past practices in detail:

 The “Supreme Court men”: